 Many people ask why we can’t just have one type of network for all applications and levels.
 The answer is that there are many different requirements for communications in separate areas of the plant and at different levels in the hierarchy.
 Many different considerations must be taken into account: The required communication speed; data size and structure; environmental factors like explosion risk, wet or dirty conditions, ambient temperature variations, existence of electrical interference etc. Some networking solutions are suitable only for clean and dry environments; others can be used in exposed locations.
 Cost, capability and robustness often vary greatly from one fieldbus to another.

-By far the most common fieldbus is PROFIBUS, with well over 20 million devices installed around the world.
+By far the most common fieldbus is PROFIBUS, with well approaching 50 million devices installed around the world.
 PROFIBUS has solutions available for a wide range of applications including factory automation, process plant including explosive environments, high-speed motion control, high-integrity functional safety systems.

 Another popular bus technology is Actuator-Sensor Interface (AS-i), which is widely used in factory automation systems.
 AS-i is often used in conjunction with PROFIBUS for connecting simple binary (on-off) sensors and actuators to the PROFIBUS network using a gateway.

 Ethernet and wireless networking is normally used at the office and plant level for plant management and organisational information across the whole company.
 Fieldbus and industrial Ethernet are used at the mid levels for control of plant units or cells for supervisory control and monitoring.
 Different fieldbus technologies are used at the lower sensor/actuator levels.
 The gateways provide an interface between the different network technologies and allow control and monitoring signals to pass up and down from one network to another.